 While labelled as sailor pants, these do not have a real bib.
 Instead, the buttons are purely ornamental and simply sewn onto the large front pockets.
 This, of course, makes it a less time-consuming project than the sailor jeans I made last year, which has a fully-functioning bib covering a zipper.
 Here, the (invisible) zipper is placed in the side-seam going all the way up, so there is no additional button or hook.
 Much faster than inserting a fly front and as a bonus the front lies nice and flat (and no risk of accidently forgetting to zip up when in a hurry).

-Besides the side closure and the wide legs I really like the broad curved waistband, which is more comfortable than a narrow rectangular waistband.
+Besides the side closure and the wide legs I really like the broad curved waistband, which I find more comfortable than a narrow rectangular waistband.
 The deep pockets are sewn on and give the pants a bit of a retro vibe.
 They were super easy to apply and do not gape whatsoever.
 The back is left plain, which I thought was fine with this particular fabric that does not show off details very well.

 The fabric – a velveteen with a very low pile and an embossed houndstooth pattern – was bought last year from tyg.se for a reduced price of 33 SEK per meter.
 As a fan of black velvet(een) I got 5m at once.
 This was my fourth time ordering fabric from this shop, which is based in Germany and appears to be named differently in each country (myfabrics.co.uk, stoffen.net, fabfab.net etc.).

 Overall, my experiences with this shop have been positive, but in this case it seems like I did not get exactly what I ordered.
 First of all, the embossed pattern is different from the one pictured on the website.
 Admittedly, it took me a while to notice, so it is no big deal.
 Secondly, according to the label the fabric is 100% cotton, but it actually does have quite a bit of horizontal stretch and feels like it contains some synthetic fibres too.
 Unfortunately, it is not as warm as I had hoped, but on the upside, it barely creases and the lack of fluffiness makes it very easy to work with.
-I cannot really complain anyway, as it is still good value for money and I could have ordered a swatch beforehand.
+I cannot really complain anyway, as it was still good value for money and I could have ordered a swatch beforehand.

 These pants sewed up incredibly fast.
 I cut out the fabric on a Saturday evening some weeks ago, sewed and overlocked most pieces on Sunday (in between all kinds of other activities), sewed on the buttons and assessed the fit during the week and then finished the project next Saturday evening.
 Only the buttons are sewn on by hand, the rest is machine-stitched.

-As for the fit, I think that I am slowly starting to understand how to adjust Burdastyle pants on pape to have a better starting point.
-Basically, I trace a size 40, adding 1cm to the rise and grade out to a size 42 at the waist.
+As for the fit, I think that I am slowly starting to understand how to adjust Burdastyle pants on paper to have a better starting point.
+Basically, I trace a size 40, add 1cm to the rise and grade out to a size 42 at the waist.
 Overall, I am very pleased with the front and the crotch curve, but there is definitely room for improvement in the back.

 First of all, I took out a wedge in the center back seam (I guess what would be considered a sway-back adjustment) and should have corrected the curve of the waistband (it is now has a dip in the center).
 In addition, I tried to reduce some pooling between the upper buttocks and the waist by widening and lengthening the back darts.
 This, however, replaced one big crease with many small ripples, something which I hope to avoid next time.
 Nevertheless, while the fit is not perfect, it is still better than what most shop-bought clothes have to offer and not having a waistband dig into my abdomen is quite a liberation in itself.